Chart Color Schemes

 Cultural Diversity

-Gray was found to be more culturally diverse than most local markets, with 24.1% of its population born overseas and 19.9% speaking a language other than English at home.
-The dominant religion in Gray is Christianity, comprising 40.6% of the population.
-Buddhism is notably overrepresented, making up 3.3% compared to the Greater Darwin average of 2.3%.
+Gray's population was found to be more culturally diverse than most local markets, with 24.1% born overseas and 19.9% speaking a language other than English at home.
+Christianity was the predominant religion in Gray, making up 40.6% of its population.
+However, Buddhism stood out as being overrepresented, comprising 3.3% compared to the regional average of 2.3%.

 Frequently Asked Questions - Diversity